Our students will be employed: Tina’s Journey in Sustainable Tourism

 Tina Salo

-Recommendation and Gratitude
+Recommendation and gratitude

 Tina warmly recommends SAMK for its practical, supportive, and internationally focused educational environment.